EENCloud/api-docs/source/includes/_api_poll.md

 The extended status bits are filtered and processed to provide more stable and faster event updates than legacy status bits.
 As a result, they may reflect different status in some transition cases and extended bits should be considered authoritative.
 Lower order 32 bits are per legacy status definition above.

+NOTE: in the legacy status, if "camera off" (camera on false), the registered bit was suppressed.
+In the extended bits, the registered bit always reflects the current bridge to cloud connection status.
+NOTE: the extended status bits have a much shorter status filter, so will change to not registered/not streaming significantly faster than legacy status bits

 ### Extended status bits (upper 32 bits of status64 et. al.)
 HEX Value   | Status
 ----------- | ------